2025–2026 Indonesian protests: Malang

 Theatrical action of crouching for cover in front of the Malang City Hall.

 In Malang, protests were held on 18 February at the Monument Roundabout, precisely in front of the building of Malang DPRD.
+The demonstration in the Malang Raya region was initiated by a coalition of student representatives from Universitas Brawijaya and several student organizations based in Malang Raya.
+The initiators consisted of executive student leaders at the university and faculty levels, as well as members of faculty-based and extra-campus student organizations.

 Thousands of people came at 12:00 WIB and carried various banners and posters featuring demands, with inscriptions such as Efisiensi untuk Oligarki X, Efisiensi untuk Rakyat ✓ 'No to Efficiency for the Oligarchy, Yes to Efficiency for the People', and 100 Hari Keadilan Dibunuh 'Justice Is Killed in 100 Days'.
 Presidential portraits of Prabowo and Gibran were defaced with the text efisienshit on their eyes and a cross on their mouths.
 An hour later, the portraits, alongside used tires, were burned in front of the entrance gate towards DPRD.
 After successfully meeting the speaker of DPRD, Amithya Ratnanggani Siraduhita, as well as several fraction leaders, the protesters finally dispersed at 16:00 WIB during heavy rains.